holos-aafc/Holos/H.Content/Documentation/FAQ/FAQ.md

 ### 9. How do I add a field with inter-cropping?
 At this time, Holos does not offer an option to input inter-cropping systems.
 The future development and addition of such functionality is planned.
-At this time, two separate field components for each crop can be used.
+At this time, separate field components for each crop can be used.

 ### 10. How can I explore the effects of 4R nutrient management in Holos?